czcorpus/wag/README.md

 Word At a Glance (wdglance)

+:construction: in development :construction:

 Collect miscellaneous information about a word (word pair) using corpus-based tools and databases.

+Supported resources:
+ - KonText
+ - Clarin FCS Core 1

+Planned resources:
+- NoSketchEngine

 Wdglance is able to run either as a self-hosted application or within a compatible web page.